-While a full-frame camera will make it easier to get the background blur favored by portrait photographers, an APS-C or even Micro Four Thirds option with the right lens can still get you fantastic results.
-While a high megapixel count is great if you're making prints, don't put too much stock in how many megapixels your camera has—most modern digital cameras offer more than enough to capture fine detail, especially for online sharing.
+While a full-frame camera will make it easier to get the background blur and bokeh favored by portrait photographers, an APS-C or even Micro Four Thirds option with the right lens can still get you fantastic results.
+Although a high megapixel count is great if you're making prints, don't put too much stock in how many megapixels your camera has—most modern digital cameras offer more than enough to capture fine detail, especially for online sharing.

 For most people, the Canon EOS R will be a great deal for portraits.
 Canon's first full-frame mirrorless camera, the EOS R isn't as well-rounded as newer models like the Canon EOS R5 or the Canon EOS R6; however, at this price point, it's a fantastic option for portrait photography.
-Borrowing the same high-resolution 30.3-megapixel sensor used by longtime pro favorite, the Canon EOS 5D Mark IV, it can take excellent-quality photos with plenty of leeway for edits and cropping, if needed.
-Plus, it handles incredibly well, has a high-res EVF and intuitive controls, on top of a great battery life.
+Borrowing the same high-resolution 30-megapixel sensor used by longtime pro favorite, the Canon EOS 5D Mark IV, it can take excellent-quality photos with plenty of leeway for edits and cropping, if needed.
+It handles incredibly well, has a high-res EVF and intuitive controls, on top of a great battery life.

 Canon's EF-S mount also has a ton of native lens options to choose from, including full-frame EF lenses.
 Some of these are hard to beat for the price, too, like the Canon EF 50mm f/1.8, which is one of the best bang-for-your-buck lenses out there.
 With its 80mm equivalent on the 90D's crop sensor, it makes for a great budget portrait lens.
-There are plenty of higher-end options as well, including solid third-party lenses from Sigma and Tamron.
+There are plenty of higher-end options, including solid third-party lenses from Sigma and Tamron.
 Overall, it's a great camera for portrait photos if you don't want to spend a fortune but still want some premium features like weather sealing and eye AF.

 Our recommendations above are what we think are currently the best cameras for portrait photography for most people to buy, according to their budget.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).